 The Kara (plain metal bangle) and Kirpan (ceremonial dagger) may be worn by Sikhs but the Kirpan must not be visible and must be secured under clothing at all times.

 The Kara must be washed during hand hygiene procedures.
 Students should be aware that they may be asked to remove the Kara in certain environments, such as around strong magnetic fields and in operating theatres.
-Suki agreed that it should be pushed up to the elbow and taped in practice and in practicals.
+While on ambulance practice/Simulation it should be pushed up to the elbow and taped.

 Some placement environments may require that the Kirpan is removed and stored safely until you leave the clinical area when valid staff or service user safety risks are assessed to be present.